Employee at Alachua County Sheriff's office recognized for work saving sexual abuse survivor

-ALACHUA COUNTY, Fla.
-(WCJB) – An employee at the Alachua County Sheriff’s office is being honored for her working rescuing a sexual abuse survivor.
+An employee at the Alachua County Sheriff’s office is being honored for her working rescuing a sexual abuse survivor.

 The sheriff’s office named Cherie Muse as its 2019 employee of the year.